The Anti-Violence Project (AVP)

-AVP is an on-campus sexual assault resource centre.
+AVP is your on-campus sexual assault resource centre, funded through student fees.

 We provide support, education, and advocacy on all interconnected forms of violence and specialize in sexualized and gender-based violence.
 We’re located at the University of Victoria under the Student Society (UVSS) located in the basement of the Student Union Building (SUB) B024 and B027.